gyselroth/php-task-scheduler/UPGRADE.md

 ### pcntl dependency

 v3 requires the php pcntl dependency to handle forks.
-PHP must be compiled with ` --enable-pcntl` which should be the case in most distributed php packages.
+PHP must be compiled with ` --enable-pcntl` which should be the case for most distributed php packages.
 If your app runs on docker, you may easly add `docker-php-ext-install pcntl && docker-php-ext-enable pcntl` to your Dockerfile.

 ### sysvmsg dependency

 v3 requires a systemv message queue besides the mongodb queue to communicate with forks.
-PHP must be compiled with `--enable-sysvmsg`.
+PHP must be compiled with `--enable-sysvmsg` which should be the case for most distributed php packages.
 If you build your app on docker, you may easly add `docker-php-ext-install sysvmsg && docker-php-ext-enable sysvmsg` to Dockerfile.

 ### Run once (cron)